Sometime between 15 and 18 months, your child will go through a major napping adjustment.

 Pushing a child to a single nap before he’s ready will mean he’s producing more and more cortisol, leading to a lot of crying and wakeups down the road.

 If you’re struggling with naps and your baby isn’t ready for this one-nap transition, be encouraged.
-We can go over all kinds of napping strategies and tips, and hand-pick the ones that will work best with your baby’s temperament and your parenting style in our Super Sleep Sessions.
+We can go over all kinds of napping strategies and tips, and hand-pick the ones that will work best with your baby’s temperament and your parenting style in a private Nap Session.

 Test #2: Sleeping All Night Consistently